BridgesLab/PrecisionNutrition/Meta Analysis/LDL-Changes.md

 |:-----------------|--:|-----:|------:|---------:|-------:|
 |`Baseline Weight` |  1|  3319|   3319|      15.4|   0.001|
 |Residuals         | 17|  3657|    215|        NA|      NA|

+Lower baseline BMI was associated with an increased change in LDL-C after consumption of a ketogenic diet (r<sup>2</sup> = 0.538, p-value = 0.007).
+The association with increased LDL-C was consistent with baseline weight, where a lower baseline weight was associated with an increased change in LDL-C (r = XXX, p-value = XXX).

 ## Relative to Weight Loss --> Greater BMI decreases over the study period were associatied with a smaller increase in LDL-C after consumption of a ketogenic diet (r = XXX, p-value = XXX).
 The assocition with the change in LDL-C and decrease in BMI was consistent with weight (r = XXX, p-value = XXX), where greater decreases in weight were associated with lower increases in LDL-C after consumption of a ketogenic diet.
 Looking at percent BMI change to account for baseline BMI, greater percent change decreases were associated with a lower increase in LDL-C on a ketogenic diet (r = XXX, p-value = XXX).